-The green plates - called 'probationary' plates - let other drivers know that you've just passed your test, and that they should give you more time and room.
-Whether they actually will is another matter.
+The green plates, called 'probationary' plates, let other drivers know that you've just passed your test.
+They should give you more time and room.
+Whether they actually do, is another matter.

 You can keep these P plates on your car for as long as you like.

 Drivers in Northern Ireland must display an amber R 'restricted' plate for 1 year after passing their test.
 Any car that has an R plate is limited to a top speed of 45 mph.

 A report published by the House of Commons Transport Committee found young drivers were “over-represented” in statistics for fatal and serious crashes.

 “In 2019 young drivers made up 7% of all licence holders but were involved in 16% of fatal and serious crashes,” it read.